b4udie/ios-tesk-task/README.md

 ## 🎯 Project Overview

-TransactionsTestTask is a sophisticated iOS application that allows users to manage Bitcoin transactions with real-time Bitcoin rate monitoring, offline support, and comprehensive analytics.
+TransactionsTestTask is an iOS application that allows users to manage Bitcoin transactions with real-time Bitcoin rate monitoring and offline support.
 The app demonstrates modern iOS development practices including reactive programming, dependency injection, and clean architecture.

 ## 🏗️ Architecture